potamides/dotfiles/README.md

 configured account names and looks up their credentials using the command line tool distributed with the [KeePassXC](https://keepassxc.org) password manager.
-The location of the password database and the keyfile can be controlled with the `KEEPASSXC_DATABASE` and `KEEPASSXC_KEYFILE` environment variables.
+The location of the password database and the keyfile can be controlled with the `$KEEPASSXC_DATABASE` and `$KEEPASSXC_KEYFILE` environment variables.
 This is more powerful than aerc's built-in password lookup, as it supports looking up arbitrary information, such as the email addresses themselves which I want to keep out of version control to protect myself from spambots.

 My aerc config also contains a custom [addressbook](.config/aerc/filters/addressbook.py) script that automatically